55Honey/Acore_eventScripts/README.md

 Another config flag allows to store any and all events in the db and visualize them, e.g. with a module for acore_cms.
 -  the acore_cms module assumes that 1112001 is the boss of encounter 1 and adding +10 for each subsequent encounter (1112011 = boss for encounter 2 / 1112021 = boss for encounter 3, etc.)

+## Website connection
+To award score to a currency on an acore_cms powered website, the queries in [query-points.sql](https://github.com/55Honey/Acore_eventScripts/blob/main/scripts/query-points.sql) can be used.

 ## GM Usage:
 Use .startevent $event $difficulty to start and spawn the NPC players can interact with.
 Use .stopevent to despawn it.
 Possibly offer teleports.
 It is advised to not leave the event NPC unattended.
 In case a player bugs out, they can be returned to the game with `.modify phase 1`.